christophrumpel/chatbot-php-boilerplate/readme.md

 ![Image of Facebook app webhook setup](http://screenshots.nomoreencore.com/chatbot_fb_app_setup_webhook.png)

-Fill in in the public URL, the `verify_token` from the `config.php` file, check all the subscription fields and click `Verify and Save`.
+Fill in in the public URL, the `WEBHOOK_VERIFY_TOKEN` from the `.env` file, check all the subscription fields and click `Verify and Save`.

 ![Image of Facebook app webhook infos](http://screenshots.nomoreencore.com/chatbot_fb_app_setup_webhook_info.png)